leopauly/leopauly.github.io/index.md

 </p>

 <p align="justify">
-I was fascinated by the idea of giving machines human like visual capabilties, and ever since then my research interest lies around in computer vision.
-Now Im a PhD student in Visual AI for Robotics at University of Leeds, working with  <a style="color: #4285F4" href="http://www.personal.leeds.ac.uk/~cenrf/" >Dr. Raul Fuentes</a> and <a style="color: #4285F4" href="https://engineering.leeds.ac.uk/staff/84/Professor_David_Hogg" > Prof. David Hogg</a>.
+Technology has always been my passion.
+I always enjoyed learning about and creating new technologies and systems.
+I believe that technology is the way forward for humanity.

-My research topic is observation learning in robotics.
+As a researcher, my research interest lies in the field of computer vision.
+I'm fascinated by the idea of giving machines human like visual capabilities.
+Currently I'm a PhD student at University of Leeds with  <a style="color: #4285F4" href="http://www.personal.leeds.ac.uk/~cenrf/" >Dr. Raul Fuentes</a> and <a style="color: #4285F4" href="https://engineering.leeds.ac.uk/staff/84/Professor_David_Hogg" > Prof. David Hogg</a>, working on <i><a style="color: #4285F4" href="https://leopauly.github.io/s2l/" >Observation Learning in Robotics.</a></i>
 </p>

 </font>